Category Archives: 1959 Films

 Eurydice is terrified that the man may want to kill her and his motivations are unknown.
 His character is particularly frightening as he is known as “Death” and dons a tight, skeleton costume.

 The tragic conclusion culminating in a wonderful chase scene in Orpheus’s trolley station is fantastic.
-The morbid ending is unsurprising based on the legendary Greek tale and the Romeo and Juliet comparisons but is still heartbreaking and difficult to experience, most notably the final scene atop a cliff.
+The morbid ending is unsurprising based on the legendary Greek tale, the Romeo and Juliet comparisons are still heartbreaking and difficult to experience, most notably the final scene atop a cliff.

 As the lovelorn couple topples down a hill together at the hands of another central character, the scene is shocking and difficult to watch.
 Intertwined in each other’s arms, the scene is also gorgeous and a confirmation of true love and artistic beauty.